SCOPE OF WORK

 Project Budget: $7,100,000

 The first open house was held on June 16, 2011 for interested citizens to learn more about the project and ask questions and/or offer suggestions.
-Interwest Consulting Group has been selected for the design of the project.
+Interwest Consulting Group was selected for the design of the project.
 The second open house to discuss design options was held on August 8, 2012.
-Preliminary design is complete.
-Final design is complete and right-of-way acquisition and utility relocate coordination are underway.
-Construction is scheduled for January through June of 2015 due to unanticipated issues with historic properties.

 CONTACTRon Winne, Project Manager